-In a notes packet accompanying SKMC's 1st year pathology lecture entitled "Cell Injury and Death: The Role of the Environment", there are examples of the impact of climate change on access to food sources, but lecture material does not overtly explicate this connection.
-The notes packet references examples of dangers related to climate change such as "decreased food production due to altered cycles of male and female flowers, droughts, floods", "contamination of water supplies because of rising ocean levels, leading to unclean water", and "decreased body size of animals used for food (e.g., fish, domestic livestock) as they adapt to warmer temperatures".
-SKMC receives a score of 2 for its brief mention of such associations in supplementary material of a lecture.
-However, it would be beneficial to emphasize this information in the primary lecture content as well.
+In SKMC's 1st year pathology lecture entitled "Cell Injury and Death: The Role of the Environment", lecture slides mention "impaired agricultural production, animal growth" (animals including cows, sheep, and goats are verbally mentioned), "contaminated drinking water; more water-borne diseases", and "expanded range of animal and plant pathogens".
+The notes packet accompanying this lecture also references examples of dangers related to climate change such as "decreased food production due to altered cycles of male and female flowers, droughts, floods", "contamination of water supplies because of rising ocean levels, leading to unclean water", and "decreased body size of animals used for food (e.g., fish, domestic livestock) as they adapt to warmer temperatures".
+SKMC receives a score of 3 for expressing information about this subject in both the lecture slides and supplementary materials.

 1.9.
-Does your medical school curriculum address the outsized impact of climate change on marginalized populations such as those with low SES, women, communities of color, Indigenous communities, children, homeless populations, and older adults?
+Does your medical school curriculum address the outsized impact of climate change on marginalised populations such as those with low SES, women, communities of colour, Indigenous communities, children, homeless populations, and older adults?